ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 layout: article
 title: "The 'Merge Hell' Myth: How X-Ops Contamination Destroyed Innovation Through False Constraints"
 permalink: /articles/merge-hell-myth-x-ops-contamination/
-description: "The software industry has been sold a lie: that 'merge hell' is a real problem requiring trunk-based development and YAML-driven constraints.
-This manufactured crisis serves administrative convenience while killing innovation through false constraints."
+description: "The software industry has been sold a lie: that 'merge hell' requires FORCED merging policies and trunk-based development.
+This manufactured crisis serves administrative convenience while killing innovation by preventing engineers from forking when divergence is the better choice."
 author: "Gary Yang"
 date: 2025-07-16
 featured: true